ChilliCream/graphql-platform/website/src/docs/hotchocolate/v12/api-reference/apollo-federation.md

 ```

 ## Define an entity key
-We'll first need to [define a key](https://www.apollographql.com/docs/federation/entities#1-define-a-key) for the entity by marking one or more properties with the `[Key]` attribute.
+Now that we have an object type to work with, we'll [define a key](https://www.apollographql.com/docs/federation/entities#1-define-a-key) for the entity by marking one or more properties with the `[Key]` attribute.
 This effectively serves as an "identifier" that can uniquely locate an individual record of that type.
 This will typically be something like a record's primary key, a SKU, or an account number.
 ```csharp
 public class Product
 {